Neuroendocrine Control of Survival Behaviors

 Towards the Discovery of Neurobiological Principles Underlying Instincts

 Animals can perform complex motor sequences without any prior experience—referred to as instinctual behavior.
 These extensive action programs often arise from gene-driven processes.
-A striking example is the newly hatched iguana (shown in the) that instinctively flees snake-infested terrain, activating prearranged neural circuits moments after first encountering sunlight.
+A striking example is the newly hatched iguana (v) that instinctively flees snake-infested terrain, activating prearranged neural circuits moments after first encountering sunlight.
 Our research aims to identify and map the neural circuit architecture that drives such instinctive responses, with a particular focus on fear-based, social, and homeostatic behaviors.

 20